 In 37 years she has never stopped striving for excellence, promoting and contributing to the profession, and mentoring and assisting others to ensure the future of our profession.

-Dr Suzie Ferrie is the critical care dietitian in the Intensive Care Unit (ICU) at Royal Prince Alfred Hospital in Sydney, as well as holding a clinical affiliate senior lecturer role at the University of Sydney and serving as Deputy Chair of the hospital’s ethics committee.
+Associate Professor Suzie Ferrie is the critical care dietitian in the Intensive Care Unit (ICU) at Royal Prince Alfred Hospital in Sydney, as well as holding a clinical affiliate Associate Professor role at the University of Sydney and serving as Chair of the hospital’s ethics committee.

 Suzie’s research interests include various aspects of nutritional assessment and monitoring in the critically ill, and she is recognised internationally for her work on the practical application of pancreatic enzyme replacement in enterally-fed patients.